Supersedes 417 FW 6, 09/01/10

 (1) Notifies Regions of audit findings,

-(2) Tracks the audit recommendations until the Service completes the corrective actions, and
+(2) Tracks the audit until the responsible program provides the appropriate documentation to close the audit recommendation(s), and

 6.5 Is WSFR responsible for resolving all Single Audit Act findings?
 No. WSFR is responsible only for resolving findings, recommendations, and questioned costs that relate directly to funds that WSFR gives grantees.

 6.8 How is a finding resolved?
 The Regional Director must ensure that the grantee develops a corrective action(s) that will resolve the finding.
-The Regional Director sends the resolution documentation to the Audit Liaison for submission to PFM after the grantee documents corrective action.
+The Regional Director sends the resolution documentation to the Service Audit Liaison for submission to PFM after the grantee documents the corrective action necessary.
 PFM closes the audit if it concurs with the Service’s response.
-The Audit Liaison will notify the Regional Director and the Chief-Audits when PFM closes the audit.
+The Service Audit Liaison will notify the Regional Director and the Chief-Audits when PFM closes the audit.

 6.9 Who tracks audit findings?

-A. PFM and the Audit Liaison track all audit findings.
+A. PFM and the Service Audit Liaison track all audit findings.

 B. PFM tracks disallowed costs of $1,000 or more that: